space

 Website Menus

-Page Contents: An attachment to an older psychotherapist.
+Page Contents: An attachment to an older psychotherapist who compliments a client.

 I am a 17 year old girl seeing a psychologist in his 50s.
 I’ve been seeing him for a year and a half now.
 He helps me so much, but I am starting to have an attachment/attraction to him.
 Sometimes he seems to feel the same way, talking about “us” or will compliment my physical appearance.
 I am flattered, but at the same time—confused.
 I’ll be leaving in a year to go off to college, so how can I get rid of this attachment?
 Also, was it “ok” for him to give me compliments?